 (Source: Northern Brewer)

 The autocompletion has a knock-on effect on the site search that shows up as a guideline to assist consumers in browsing products.
-With the Boost Product Filter & Search app, Northern Brewer can deliver multiple suggestions that are specific to their search term.
+With the Boost Product Filter and Search app, Northern Brewer can deliver multiple suggestions that are specific to their search term.

 (Source: Red Dress Boutique)